The Deligne-Mumford operad as a trivialization of the circle action

-The homotopy colimit is well-defined up to equivalence, but giving an explicit model depends on the choice of cofibrant resolution of a diagram.
-(In fact when passing from the homotopy category to the richer $\infty$-category language, the category of such choices is contractible, and thus homotopy colimits are unique up to homotopy in a strong sense.)
-In the homotopy category there is a canonical map from the ordinary colimit of a diagram to its homotopy colimit.
-If this map is a weak equivalence, the diagram is called \emph{colimit exact}.
+The homotopy colimit of a diagram is well-defined up to equivalence, but giving an explicit model depends on the choice of cofibrant resolution of the diagram.\footnote{When passing from the homotopy category to the richer $\infty$-category language, the category of such choices is contractible, and thus homotopy colimits are unique up to homotopy in a strong sense.}